It was a dark and stormy night

 tornadoes nov 17 2013

 The high winds and heavy rains lead to widespread tree damage and power outages.
-Dealing with a yard full of damaged trees can be an overwhelming and sickening feeling for homeowners.
-If you are a homeowner or someone who advises homeowners, there are several good resources on the web to assist with the process of assessing storm damage to trees after a storm.
+Dealing with a yard full of damaged trees can be an overwhelming and sickening feeling for homeowners.… Continue reading this article “It was a dark and stormy night”

 Hello Charlotte!

 I’m sure you haven’t been wondering where I’ve been for the past five months or so, but just in case you have, I’ve been reshuffling my life and relocating.
 Where am I now?
 The family and I have moved to Charlotte, North Carolina where I now work at Central Piedmont Community College.
 Why?
 Because we wanted to be closer to family, we wanted a warmer climate, and I wanted to spend more time teaching.
-That said, I had a great time at the University of Minnesota and have only good things to say about my time there.
+That said, I had a great time at the University of Minnesota and have only good things to say about my time there.… Continue reading this article “Hello Charlotte!”

 My favorite on-line conifer resources